 Public Service Corps

-Public Service Corps (PSC) is a paid internship that utilizes your Federal Work-Study grant.
-Submit application and resume to the Federal Work-Study Coordinator.
+Public Service Corps (PSC) is a paid internship that utilizes your Federal Work-Study offer.
+Submit a PSC application and resume to the Federal Work-Study Coordinator.
 The starting pay rate varies.
-PSC has a separate contract, and all tax forms are submitted to them.
+PSC has a separate contract; students must submit all tax forms directly to PSC, not the FWS coordinator at Guttman.

-Once you have been hired either on-campus or off-campus (all on-boarding for Public Service Corps is processed through the agency), you will need to review the on-boarding information below and fill out the appropriate forms.
-During the Covid-19 public health emergency, Financial Aid Services is practicing social distancing and is unable to accept in-person paperwork.
-You may submit these required forms via CUNYfirst.
+Once you have been hired either on-campus or off-campus you will need to review the on-boarding information below and fill out the appropriate forms.

 If you would like to have taxes withheld, indicate on Line 5 the number of allowances you are claiming.
 If you have no dependents, and no spouse, you can indicate a 0 or a 1.